SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Experiments

 \section{Experiments}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-We evaluate our proposed SimulRAG framework and UE+SBA method across two scientific domains: climate and epidemiological modeling.
-We employ GPT-4o and Claude-3.5 Sonnet as backbone LLM models.
-Our objective is demonstrating that SimulRAG improves answer informativeness and factuality compared to traditional RAG baselines, while UE+SBA enhances efficiency and quality for claim-level generation.
+We evaluate our proposed SimulRAG framework and UE+SBA method across three scientific domains: climate, epidemiology, and urban planning.
+We employ GPT-4o and Claude-3.5 Sonnet as backbone LLMs.\footnote{Claude-Haiku-4.5 replaces Claude-3.5 in some Urban experiments because the latter was no longer available.} Our objective is to demonstrate that SimulRAG improves answer informativeness and factuality compared to traditional RAG baselines, while UE+SBA enhances efficiency and quality for claim-level generation.